 Which will give you a more accurate insight into your positioning – and how many people have seen your ads.

-2. You can order food directly on Google Ads
+2. You can order food directly from Google SERPs

 Whether it’s time for the weekly takeaway or you just really cannot be bothered cooking, everyone has their takeaway nights.